July 18-20, 2025

 Robert is a mathematician at Warwick University, who has recognised the value in putting theoretical mathematical ideas into practice by making embroideries with Turtlestitch.

-Susan is an innovative educator, technologist and artist empowering learners at the High School of Fashion Industries in New York, USA.
+Susan is an innovative educator, technologist and artist empowering learners at The High School of Fashion Industries in New York, USA.
 SHe has brought Turtlestitch into her practice of mixing analog and digital worlds and teaching computer science through the arts, data science, visual art and digital media.

 Pauline Maas is an educator and ICT expert who founded 4PIP to bring technology and coding into schools, aiming to inspire and train more female teachers in tech.
 She’s the author of several books on coding for children and serves as the EU Coding Ambassador, organizing CodeWeek in the Netherlands.
 Passionate about inclusive education, she teaches visually impaired students and co-runs microbit101.nl.